Secret Key Generation Via Localization and Mobility: Gaussian observations

 are Gaussian noise processes, where $P$ is the beacon power.
-The observation noise variances are increasing functions of the distance, which is modelled by the increasing functions $\gamma$ for distance observations and $\gamma_{\phi}$ for angle observations.
-The parameter $\rho_j$, depends on the capability of the nodes.
-For instance, in wireless localization, $\gamma$ and $\gamma_{\phi}$ depend on the path loss exponent, and $\rho$ depend on receiver antenna gain, number of antennas, etc \cite{Jourdan, Gezici}.
+The observation noise variances are increasing functions of the distance, which are modeled by the increasing functions $\gamma$ for distance observations and $\gamma_{\phi}$ for angle observations.
+The parameter $\rho_j$ depends on the capability of the nodes.
+For instance, in wireless localization, $\gamma$ and $\gamma_{\phi}$ depend on the path loss exponent, and $\rho$ depends on receiver antenna gain, number of antennas, etc \cite{Jourdan, Gezici}.
+For perfect GLI, we additionally assume\footnote{For perfect GLI, the angle information is obtained according to a fixed coordinate plane, hence the function $\gamma_{\phi}$ has single argument.} that for $j \in \{1,2\}$,